jrkessl/workstation/README.md

 # Workstation

 This is my personal workstation configurator.
 Often I have to reinstall my Linux machine for several reasons.
 And this automates (almost) all the stuff I need.
-From a fresh Ubuntu installation (it may work with other distros as well) I install the software and make the configurations I became reliant on.
+From a fresh Ubuntu installation I install the software and make the configurations I became reliant on.
+It may work with other distros as well, as long as they have apt.
 ## What it does
-Installs KDE
+ - Installs KDE
-Applies my prefered configs for KDE, including keyboard layout and window management preferences Installs a bunch of software using apt, and some by downloading and running installers Applies my prefered configurations for nano, creates my bash sortcuts, aliases and bash prompt config.
+ - Applies my prefered configs for KDE, including keyboard layout and window management preferences
+ - Installs a bunch of software using apt, and some by downloading and running installers
+ - Applies my prefered configurations for nano, creates my bash sortcuts, aliases and bash prompt config.
 ## How to use it
  - In a fresh Ubuntu installation, install git and 'git clone' the project.
  - Run automated.sh as root (it will remind you if you are not root).